-The Mryna Loy Corley Critical Thinking and Writing Award was established by the East Cleveland City Schools and Case Western Reserve University to recognize the critical thinking and writing ability of outstanding Provost Scholars.
+The Myrna Loy Patton Corley Critical Thinking and Writing Award was established by the East Cleveland City Schools and Case Western Reserve University to recognize the critical thinking and writing ability of outstanding Provost Scholars.
 The Award will be given to Scholars who successfully submit a final essay and meet all of the essay competition's requirements.

 To be eligible for an award, a Provost Scholar must meet the following essay requirements: